ferrocene/ferrocene/src/expressions.rst

   :t:`type cast expression`

 * :dp:`fls_50714cvaqkfv`
-  Returns zero if the :t:`operand` denotes :c:`f32::NaN` or :c:`f64::NaN`
+  Returns zero if the :t:`operand` denotes :std:`f32::NaN` or :std:`f64::NaN`
   respectively.

 * :dp:`fls_g3xbmp8zx1yh`
   Saturates the :t:`value` of the :t:`operand` to the maximum :t:`value` of the target :t:`integer type` if the :t:`[operand]'s` :t:`value`
-  exceeds the maximum :t:`value` of the target :t:`integer type` or denotes :c:`f32::INFINITY` or :c:`f64::INFINITY` respectively.
+  exceeds the maximum :t:`value` of the target :t:`integer type` or denotes :std:`f32::INFINITY` or :std:`f64::INFINITY` respectively.

 * :dp:`fls_hcc5odh52bk7`
   Saturates the :t:`value` of the :t:`operand` to the minimum :t:`value` of the target :t:`integer type` if the :t:`[operand]'s` :t:`value`
-  exceeds the minimum :t:`value` of the target :t:`integer type` or denotes :c:`f32::NEG_INFINITY` or :c:`f64::NEG_INFINITY` respectively.
+  exceeds the minimum :t:`value` of the target :t:`integer type` or denotes :std:`f32::NEG_INFINITY` or :std:`f64::NEG_INFINITY` respectively.

 * :dp:`fls_o2ep4b6t287z`
-  Casting an :t:`operand` of an :t:`integer type` to a target :t:`floating-point type` produces the closest possible floating point :t:`value`.
+  Casting an :t:`operand` of an :t:`integer type` to a target :t:`floating-point type` produces the closest possible floating-point :t:`value`.
 In addition, the :t:`type cast expression`

 * :dp:`fls_vfofk2aagsj5`
-  Rounds the :t:`value` of the :t:`operand` preferring the :t:`value` with an even least significant digit if exactly halfway between two floating point numbers.
+  Rounds the :t:`value` of the :t:`operand` preferring the :t:`value` with an even least significant digit if exactly halfway between two floating-point numbers.

 * :dp:`fls_cx86k8yfjhht`
-  Produces :c:`f32::INFINITY` or :c:`f64::INFINITY` of the same sign as the :t:`value` of the :t:`operand` when the :t:`value` of the :t:`operand` causes :t:`arithmetic overflow`.
+  Produces :std:`f32::INFINITY` or :std:`f64::INFINITY` of the same sign as the :t:`value` of the :t:`operand` when the :t:`value` of the :t:`operand` causes :t:`arithmetic overflow`.